CAGuevara/SuperHeroMania/README.md

 Acknowledgements

-Josh Kelly for all the help and GOAT group for the wonderful Silence treatment in the breakout rooms :)
+Josh Kelly and Omar Hersi for all the help and the GOAT group for the wonderful silence treatment in the breakout rooms :)

 Author